pmalhaire/making_a_comic/time_and_money.md

 ### Panel 26:

-*Lenny calling his best friend Molly.
+*Lenny calling Sally.
 The phone rings…*

 ### Panel 27:

-`Molly` Hi Lenny, how have you been ?
+`Sally` Hi Lenny, how have you been ?
 `Lenny` Not that good, I’d say.

 ### Panel 28: